alemart/opensurge/README.md

 Open Surge is two projects in one: a game and a game creation system (game engine).
 It is released as [free and open source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 Open Surge is written from the ground up in C language, using the [Allegro game programming library](http://liballeg.org).
-The project has been started by [Alexandre Martins](http://github.com/alemart), a developer from Brazil.
+The project has been started by [Alexandre Martins](http://github.com/alemart), a computer scientist from Brazil.
 Nowadays, Open Surge has contributors all over the world!

 ## How do I play?